Practical Help - What to Do When Someone Dies

 In this article we acknowledge the value of pets in supporting grief and the pain we can also experience when they die.

 After the funeral, everyone else's lives seem to go back to normal, and you may be left wondering how you're going to cope.
-Read on for advice on taking care of yourself, crucial for your future wellbeing and that of others.
+Read on for advice on taking care of yourself, crucial for your future wellbeing and that of others, when you’re still mourning.

-When you lose someone, the grief will never go away completely — but there are healthy ways to cope.
-Some people find that gardening as they grieve, known as ‘grief gardening’, can gently relieve some of the emotional and physical symptoms after the loss of a loved one.
+When you lose someone, the grief will never go away completely — so you may want to know how to cope with grief.
+Some people find that gardening as they grieve, known as grief gardening, can gently relieve some of the emotional and physical symptoms after the loss of a loved one.

-Sabine Horner explains why eating can become a major issue after losing a loved one.
-In the early days, most grievers simply do not feel hungry.
+Sabine Horner explains why eating can become a major issue after losing a loved one and experiencing grief.
+In the early days, for biological reasons most people who are grieving simply do not feel hungry.

-One often-overlooked factor in managing grief is ensuring we are getting enough magnesium.
-Magnesium is an essential mineral that plays a pivotal role in over 300 biological processes in our body.
+When we are struggling with grief one often-overlooked factor in managing the symptoms we experience, is ensuring we are getting enough magnesium.
+Magnesium is an essential mineral that plays a pivotal role in over 300 biological processes within the human body.